floriankarsten/kirby-plausible/readme.md

 <?php snippet('plausible'); ?>
 ```

-This plugin wouldn't happen without [@garethworld](https://github.com/garethworld) who kindly payed me for it and then wanted to have it released to Kirby community.
+This plugin wouldn't happen without [@garethworld](https://github.com/garethworld) who kindly hired me to make it and then wanted to have it released to Kirby community.
+Yaaaaay